Channel memberships is the new name for sponsorships on YouTube. Learn more

-Channels enabled for sponsorships can create sponsorships benefits, these are benefits that are only available to your active paid sponsors.
+Channels enabled for memberships can create members-only perks.
+These perks are only available to your active paid members.
 These include custom emoji, badges, and access to perks you offer.

-All benefits you offer must comply with our sponsorships policies.
+All perks you offer must comply with our channel membership policies.

-You must develop at least one perk (and up to five perks) that you will offer to your sponsors.
+You must develop at least one perk (and up to five perks) that you will offer to your members.
 Your perks must comply with our policies and terms, and you must deliver all creator perks you offer.
-YouTube takes no responsibility for your creator perks; you must carefully consider whether you will be able to deliver what you offer to your sponsors' satisfaction.
+YouTube takes no responsibility for your creator perks and you must carefully consider whether you will be able to deliver what you offer to your members' satisfaction.

 You can use the community tab

-to share content only with your sponsors.
-Follow these steps to make sponsor-only Community posts:
+to share content only with your members.
+Follow these steps to make members-only Community posts:

 - Click the Account icon and select My channel.